IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ## $PlatformShort$ Bar Chart Example

-The $ProductName$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
+The $PlatformShort$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
 Values are represented on the X-Axis and categories are displayed on the Y-Axis.

 You can create this type of chart in the `XamDataChart` control by binding your data sources to multiple `BarSeries`, as shown in the example below: